adamkelker/osticket-prereqs/README.md

 </p>
 <p>

 4.)
-You will want to install / enable IIS in Windows with CGI and Common HTTP Features
+Then we will install / enable IIS in Windows with CGI and Common HTTP Features
   - World Wide Web Services -> Application Development Features -> [X] CGI
 [X] Common HTTP Features